llafuente/language-spec/language/type-system.md

 be muted.
 A good example are: `istring` or `iarray`.

 The language also exposes a heavy type introspection` `types information` at runtime.
-And it also generete a fair amount of function to manipulate types.
+And it also generate a fair amount of function to manipulate types.
 See: [Types at runtime](./introspection.md)

 A variable or a type can have a static value as it's type.
 This is how we support `tagged unions`.

 ```
-struct chair {
+type chair = struct {
   "chair" type
 }
-struct table {
+type table = struct {
   "table" type
 }
 type ikea = chair | table;